 For the purpose of enforcing the provisions of this Ordinance, certain terms and words used herein are defined as follows:

-Section 17.01.1.
 ACCESSORY BUILDING.
-A supplementary building or a portion of a main building, the use of which is incidental to that of the main building and which is located on the same lot as the main building, but such use shall not include any buildings used for dwelling, lodging, or sleeping quarters for human beings.
+A supplementary building or a portion of a main building, the use of which is incidental to that of the main building, and which is located on the same lot as the main building, but such use shall not include any buildings used for dwelling, lodging, or sleeping quarters for human beings.

-Section 17.01.2.
 AGRICULTURE.
 The act or business of cultivating land or using land for a farm operation.

-Section 17.01.3.
 ALLEY.
-A public way not more than thirty (30) feet in width and which affords only a secondary means of access to abutting property and not intended for general traffic circulation.
+A public way that is solely used as a secondary means of access to abutting property and not intended for general traffic circulation.

-Section 17.01.4.
 ALTERATIONS.
-Any change in the location or use of a building, or any change or modification in the supporting members of a building such as bearing walls, columns, beams, hoists, girders and similar components, or any substantial changes in the roof or exterior walls, or any change in the type of occupancy, the consummated act of which may also be referred to herein as “altered” or “reconstructed.”
+Any change in the location or use of a building, or any change or modification in the supporting members of a building such as bearing walls, columns, beams, hoists, girders, and similar components, or any substantial changes in the roof or exterior walls, or any change in the type of occupancy, the consummated act of which may also be referred to herein as “altered” or “reconstructed.”

-Section 17.01.5.
 AMUSEMENT PARK.
-A parcel of land used for swimming, boating, dancing, skating, merry-go-rounds, roller coasters, theaters, arcades, fun houses, carnivals, fairs, zoological gardens, botanical gardens, and arboretums, and other similar uses and their facilities, but not shooting galleries, race tracks, , stables, riding academies.
+A parcel of land used for swimming, boating, dancing, skating, merry-go-rounds, roller coasters, theaters, arcades, fun houses, carnivals, fairs, zoological gardens, botanical gardens, and arboretums, and other similar uses and their facilities, but not shooting galleries, race tracks, stables, and riding academies.

-Section 17.01.6.
 APPEAL.
 An entreaty or demand for hearing or review of facts and/or actions in connection with the public enforcement of this Ordinance.

-Section 17.01.7.
 ARCHITECTURAL FEATURES.
-Architectural features of a building shall include cornices, eaves, gutters, belt courses, sills, lintels, bay windows, chimneys and decorative ornaments.
+Architectural features of a building, including cornices, eaves, gutters, belt courses, sills, lintels, bay windows, chimneys and decorative ornaments.

-Section 17.01.8.
-AUTOMOBILE FILLING STATION.
-A building designed or used for the retail sale of fuel (stored in underground tanks), lubricants, air, water, and other minor operating commodities for motor vehicles, and including the customary space and facilities for the installation of such commodities on or in such vehicle.

-Section 17.01.9.
 AUTOMOBILE SERVICE STATION.
-A building or structure designed or used for the retail sale of fuel (stored only in underground tanks), lubricants, air, water and other operating commodities for motor vehicles, aircraft or boats, and including the customary space and facilities for the installation of such commodities on or in such vehicles, and including space for facilities for the storage, minor repair, or servicing, but not including bumping, painting, refinishing, major repairs and overhauling, steam cleaning, rustproofing, where the primary use of the premises is such, or high-speed washing thereof, or sales of used cars, new cars, used trucks, new trucks, motorcycles, or other land vehicle type, or sale unrelated to service station use.
+A building or structure designed or used for the retail sale of fuel (stored only in underground tanks), lubricants, air, water, and other operating commodities for motor vehicles, aircraft or boats, and including the customary space and facilities for the installation of such commodities on or in such vehicles, and including space for facilities for the storage, minor repair, or servicing, but not including bumping, painting, refinishing, major repairs and overhauling, steam cleaning, rustproofing, where the primary use of the premises is such, or high-speed washing thereof, or sales of used cars, new cars, used trucks, new trucks, motorcycles, or other land vehicle type, or sale unrelated to service station use.

-Section 17.01.10.
 AUTOMOBILE WASH ESTABLISHMENT.
 A building, or portion thereof, the primary purpose of which is that of washing vehicles.

-Section 17.01.11.
-RESERVED.

-Section 17.01.12.
 BASEMENT.
 That portion of a building wholly or partly below grade, but so constructed that the vertical distance from the average grade to the basement floor is greater than the vertical distance from the average grade to the basement ceiling.
-A basement shall not be included as a story for height measurement (see illustration entitled “Basement and Story Definitions”).
+A basement shall not be included as a story for height measurement (see illustration entitled “Basement Definition Illustration”).

+Basement Definition Illustration